 We will have signs directing you to the specific type of Christmas tree you are looking for, or you can just wander through the farm until the perfect Christmas tree catches your family's eye.

 While you are wandering through the fields, damaged trees may be seen due to bull elk and buck deer rubbing velvet from their antlers.
-These trees are left in the field to encourage them to return to the same tree that has already been used as a scratching post.
+These trees are left in the field to encourage them to return to the same tree that has already been used as a rubbing post.